 Augustine Paragon Blue HT Carbons

 This set delivers a bright, crisp, sound with brilliant projection.
 Paired with Augustine Classic basses, Paragon represents “a modern fusion that rings out with both timelessness and authenticity.”

 Check on Amazon: Paragon Blue HT Carbons

-My buddy and fellow classical guitar player Mark Cohen talks about carbon strings in general, Augustine Paragon Blue HT set in particular and demos it on his guitar:
+My buddy and fellow reviewer Mark Cohen talks about carbon strings in general, Augustine Paragon Blue HT set in particular and demos it on his guitar:

 Hannabach 725 MHT Goldin

 Medium-Hard tension.
 Features Hannabach’s Super Carbon Trebles and Gold Plated Basses.
 The gold plated basses give a darker tone and the new super carbon trebles have good projection and clarity.
 The trebles have a yellowish tint.
 This set is available in Medium-Hard tension only.

 These are the first carbon strings from La Bella.
 They offer the brightness of carbon trebles with an “unprecedented beauty of sound.”

 500AJ High Tension & 500AR Normal Tension pair the brand’s own Corum Basses with trebles from their Alliance line (carbon).
 Well worth a closer look as any string set from Savarez tends to be.

 Savarez 510 Cantiga Series